A 92-year-old politician's big comeback?

 But investigations and reporting of the affair inside Malaysia have been stifled, and Mr Najib has re-established firm control over UMNO.
 For all of the opposition's efforts to capitalise on the scandal, it does not appear to resonate much with undecided voters.

-So Dr Mahathir is also talking about more digestible issues; the extravagant spending habits of Mr Najib's wife, the threat to Malaysian jobs and land from big investment projects funded by China - all the time assuring Malays that with him at the helm, their special privileges would be protected.
+So Mr Mahathir is also talking about more digestible issues; the extravagant spending habits of Mr Najib's wife, the threat to Malaysian jobs and land from big investment projects funded by China - all the time assuring Malays that with him at the helm, their special privileges would be protected.

 Will it work, this dramatic defection to the opposition?
-Long-time opponents of Dr Mahathir, some of whom were jailed for their dissent, are now holding their noses, explaining that this is the only way to break UMNO's 61-year grip on power.
+Long-time opponents of Mr Mahathir, some of whom were jailed for their dissent, are now holding their noses, explaining that this is the only way to break UMNO's 61-year grip on power.

 Some uncommitted voters told me that with the former prime minister in the opposition camp, it was now hard to see them as any better than the government.
-And rural Malays will remember Dr Mahathir's historic role - but also be reluctant to bite the government hand that feeds them.
+And rural Malays will remember Mr Mahathir's historic role - but also be reluctant to bite the government hand that feeds them.

-As Dr Mahathir himself told me, Malays are timid people who do not like to challenge authority.
+As Mr Mahathir himself told me, Malays are timid people who do not like to challenge authority.

 The odds are still against it, but if Pakatan Harapan does pull off a historic victory, ending UMNO's long monopoly, Mahathir Mohamad would become prime minister as he approaches his 93rd birthday.